p0dalirius/Coercer/README.md

  - [x] Automatically detects open SMB pipes on the remote machine.
  - [x] Calls one by one all the vulnerable RPC functions to coerce the server to authenticate on an arbitrary machine.
  - [x] Analyze mode with `--analyze`, which only lists the vulnerable protocols and functions listening, without performing a coerced authentication.
+ - [x] Perform coerce attack on a list of targets from a file with `--targets-file`

 ## Usage